Academic and Non-Academic Appeal Policy

 Where an appeal is based on, or includes, allegations of discrimination on grounds prohibited under the Ontario Human Rights Commission, the matter will be reviewed by the Appeal Review Panel and may be directed to be held pending an institutional investigation.

-Role of the Office of the Registrar
+Role of the Registrar’s Office

-- Determining the level and type of appeal and distributing the Appeal Request Forms as stated in the Academic and Non-Academic Appeal Procedures
+- Determining the level and type of appeal and distributing the Appeal Request Forms as stated in the Academic and Non-Academic Appeal Procedures;

-- Convening the Appeal Review Panel and identifying the Chair of the Appeal Review Panel
+- Convening the Appeal Review Panel and identifying the Chair of the Appeal Review Panel;

-- Scheduling and Notice of Appeal Review Panel hearing to all participants
+- Scheduling and Notice of Appeal Review Panel hearing to all participants;

-- Secure holding of all materials to be kept on file following an appeal, for the period of one (1) year following the appeal.
+- Secure holding of all Appeal materials to be kept on file following an appeal, for the period of one (1) year following the appeal.

 - Academic and Non-Academic Appeal Procedure